ComNets-Bremen/GDI-Tutorials/src/01-arduino-flicker-candle.md

 ======================

-An Arduino controlled LED that can be turned on and off an flickers like a candle.
+An Arduino controlled LED that can be turned on and off and flickers like a candle.

 ---